Protect your routes with claims - a claim based route guard

 - a boolean (it is what the

-and in particular theTestClaimGuard
+ClaimGuardBaseand in particular theTestClaimGuarduses)

 The abstract class could as well be used in a Promised or an Observable way.
 That depends on the use case we have to implement.